Search

 Kiddushin 33

-The commandment to honor your elders – does this mean someone who is old or someone who is learned and old or just someone who is learned (even if they are not old)?
-Does it apply to non-Jews?
-Does one need to interrupt his work to stand for an elder?
-Does one need to spend money to keep this commandment?
-How does one determine what makes someone an elder?
-What age?
-What level of Torah learning?
-The elder himself has a responsibility not to walk in a place where too many people will need to stand up for him.
+The commandment to honor your elders – does this mean someone who is old, someone who is learned and old or just someone who is learned (even if they are not old)?
+Does one need to spend money to observe this commandment?
+Does one need to interrupt one’s work to stand for an elder?
+Does this apply to non-Jews?
+The elder has a responsibility not to walk in a place where too many people will need to stand up for him.
+Does a father need to stand for a child who is his teacher?
+Does that child need to stand in respect for his father?

 Before the hoary head of an elder you shall stand and revere; you shall stand and revere the face of an elder.
 From the fact that the Merciful One did not write this and thereby divide the two concepts, learn from it that “elder” and “hoary head” are together referring to one type of person.